Mariah Carey’s Parents: How the Pop Star’s Neglected Childhood Shaped Her Life

-I have reserved some room in my heart and life to hold her — but with boundaries.
-Creating boundaries with the woman who gave birth to me is not easy — it is a work in progress.Mariah Carey
+Of her relationship with her mother today, Mariah shares in her memoir: “I have reserved some room in my heart and life to hold her — but with boundaries.
+Creating boundaries with the woman who gave birth to me is not easy — it is a work in progress.”

-In fact, the opening dedication of her new book sums up the rocky past and still-challenging but somehow worth it present-day relationship very well: “And to Pat, my mother, who, through it all, I do believe actually did the best she could,” she writes.
-“I will love you the best I can, always.”
+In fact, the dedication of her books sums up the rocky past and still-challenging, but somehow worthwhile, present-day relationship very well: “And to Pat, my mother, who, through it all, I do believe actually did the best she could.
+I will love you the best I can, always.”

-But when it came to struggling with her biracial identity and belonging, neither of Mariah’s parents were ever quite equipped to help her navigate the complexity she faced.
+But when it came to struggling with her biracial identity and belonging, neither of Mariah’s parents were ever equipped to help her navigate the complexity she faced.
 She was largely on her own.

-“My father identified as a black man,” she said.
-“No one asked him because he was clearly black.
+“My father identified as a Black man,” she said.
+“No one asked him because he was clearly Black.
 But people always ask me.
 If we were together, people would look at us in a really strange way.
 As a little girl, I had blonde hair and they’d look at me, look at him, and be disgusted.
 I understand people want to hold on to their roots.
-But for me, I was a complete nonentity because of it,” she said.
-“Maybe that was part of my drive to succeed.
+But for me, I was a complete nonentity because of it.
+Maybe that was part of my drive to succeed.
 I’ll become accepted.”

 In her memoir, Mariah writes, “Time and motherhood have finally given me the courage to honestly face who my mother has been to me.”